Step by Step Penny Stock Guide

 I'll start with the easy stuff.

-95% of penny stocks are awful companies or poor investment choices.
-(And this is coming from a guy who wrote, Penny Stocks for Dummies," owns the world-famous Peter Leeds Stock Picks alert service, and has made a living trading low-priced shares.)
+95% of shares at less-than $5 are awful companies or poor investment choices.
+(And this is coming from a guy who wrote, Penny Stocks for Dummies, owns the world-famous Peter Leeds alert service, and has made a living trading low-priced shares.)

 ACTION STEP: This quick Info Graphic will help you decide if you should even proceed.
 Review the entire thing.